 Life Lesson #4: Being busy all the time is addictive.

 You may have heard that it takes 21 days to make something a habit?
 It apparently may actually take six months for that to become your new normal.
 And, omg, does it ever apply to a slammed-to-capacity schedule!
-There comes a point where the chaos - the unending lists, the constant busyness - fades out and is no longer overwhelming, it's just. normal.
-Routine.
+There comes a point where the chaos - the unending lists, the constant busyness - fades out and is no longer overwhelming, it's just normal routine.
 Like this is who I am now.
+The hustle mode becomes your new normal.

-But here's the kicker: slowing down is necessary and healthy, but hard.
+But here's the kicker: slowing down is necessary and healthy, but soooo haaaaard.
 Uncomfortably hard.
 When you've been in busy-bee mode for so long, stopping feels unnatural.
 That's where I am right now: trying to figure out how to be okay with a little boredom.

 Life Lesson #5: Visualize the finish line.